-One of the widgets offered by Elementor is Posts.
-You can use this widget to create a custom single post template on your WordPress site.
-This widget will load the existing posts on your website.
-By default, Posts loads the last 6 posts on your website, but you can set it to load specific articles or pages according to your setting.
-If you want, you can also make use of the Posts widget to add related posts.
+By default, the Posts widget of Elementor loads the last 6 posts on your website, but you can set it to load specific articles or pages according to your setting.
+If you want, you can also make use of the Posts widget to display related posts.
 Be it on a single post, sidebar or anywhere you want to add them.

 In this post, we will show you how to add related posts on a single post.